-Jurisdiction Dimension of the organizing framework Key findings Working with non-commercial or backyard flocks Breeding and handling birds (e.g., dealer, breeder of exotics, falconry, racing pigeons) Hunting and trapping wild birds and mammals (e.g., Indigenous harvesters) Working with live or recently killed poultry, cattle, or other livestock (e.g., butcher, processing plant worker, poultry culler) Outcomes Reduction in risk of exposure Zoonotic infections Health-related outcomes for individuals infected A separate section on protecting livestock from the avian flu contains other further resources specific to bird and poultry owners and pig farmers Contains a list of techniques for bird owners to reduce their and their livestock's risk of exposure: Keeping birds and animals away from wild birds, bird carcasses Cleaning and disinfecting equipment used by or for the birds (feeders, baths, areas contaminated with feces) Learning to identify symptoms (with a link to the federal government article from 2023) The federal government article links to the CHWC's online reporting tool for citizens to report cases The CFIA national avian influenza dashboard of reported avian influenza cases indicates nine confirmed or suspected positives for avian influenza in Yukon wildlife Most recent confirmed positive identification in collected in November 2022 Nunavut Public health strategies Information and education provision Non-pharmaceutical measures to prevent infection Avoiding sources of exposure (e.g., reducing contact with infectious birds, animals, or environments) Using personal protective equipment (e.g., masks, gloves) Washing hands Following safe food handling procedures and recommended cooking temperatures Surveillance and reporting Priority populations Groups at higher risk of exposure Working on a commercial poultry farm (e.g., producers), including seasonal/migrant workers Working with non-commercial or backyard flocks Breeding and handling birds (e.g., dealer, breeder of exotics, falconry, racing pigeons) Hunting and trapping wild birds and mammals (e.g., Indigenous harvesters) Working with live or recently killed poultry, cattle, or other livestock (e.g., butcher, processing plant worker, poultry culler) As of 2 May 2024 the health programs section of the Nunavut government website produced an updated visual fact sheet about preventing the spread of avian influenza in wild birds.
-Although the text on the webpage references 2022, the information on the fact sheet was updated in 2024 The fact sheet is a plain language summary of transmissibility and preventative measures The sheet specifies that the risk of transmissibility to humans is low It is safe to consume fully cooked waterfowl meat and eggs Preventative measures include: cook well (cooking temperatures are provided), wear gloves, wash hands, disinfect equipment, and wash or change clothing to avoid contamination Hunters and bird handlers are the only groups specifically mentioned Fact sheet encourages northern residents in general to be aware of birds with HPAI, particularly during the spring migration In addition to general information and protective methods, the fact sheet provides contact information to regional environment health offices and encourages citizens to report suspected cases to their local wildlife office Citizens are encouraged to report dead or strangely behaving birds Protective guidelines are provided if handling of dead birds is unavoidable (protective equipment, avoiding contact with body fluid and feces, and washing hands thoroughly) The fact sheet includes a link to CWHC bi-weekly reports on avian influenza cases in Nunavut displayed only two confirmed cases of birds with avian influenza (H5N1) since 2022 (one in September 2022 and the other in June 2023) There were two additional suspected cases of H5, both collected in 2022
+Jurisdiction Dimension of the organizing framework Key findings Following safe food handling procedures and recommended cooking temperatures Surveillance and reporting Pharmaceutical measures used as part of public health strategies Vaccinations (in humans) Priority populations Groups at higher risk of exposure Working on a commercial poultry farm (e.g., producers), including seasonal/migrant workers Working with non-commercial or backyard flocks Breeding and handling birds (e.g., dealer, breeder of exotics, falconry, racing pigeons) Hunting and trapping wild birds and mammals (e.g., Indigenous harvesters) Working with live or recently killed poultry, cattle, or other livestock (e.g., butcher, processing plant worker, poultry culler) Outcomes Reduction in risk of exposure Zoonotic infections Health-related outcomes for individuals infected Wildlife Testing Results Resources: Links to separate Yukon article on keeping wildlife healthy, with further recommendations on limiting the spread of other diseases such as chronic wasting disease.
+The Yukon monitors avian influenza in wildlife in partnership with ECCC's Canadian Wildlife Service (no link provided).
+The Yukon site encourages civilian reporting of potential cases in live birds through the TIPP system (Turn in Poachers and Polluters) and provides contact information of the Yukon's Animal Health Unit.
+The website identifies those who handle live birds as being at greater risk of exposure and recommends they receive annual influenza immunization (e.g., poultry farmers or processors).
+A separate section on protecting livestock from the avian flu contains other further resources specific to bird and poultry owners and pig farmers.
+Contains a list of techniques for bird owners to reduce theirs and their livestock's risk of exposure: keeping birds and animals away from wild birds, bird carcasses cleaning and disinfecting equipment used by or for the birds (feeders, baths, areas contaminated with feces) learning to identify symptoms (with a link to the federal government article from 2023) the federal government article links to the CHWC's online reporting tool for citizens to report cases.
+The CFIA national avian influenza dashboard of reported avian influenza cases indicates nine confirmed or suspected positives for avian influenza in Yukon wildlife.
+Most recent confirmed positive identification collected in November 2022.
+According to the CFIA national avian influenza dashboard, there have been no recent confirmed cases of A(H5Nx) in the Yukon from 13 May 2024 to 11 July 2024.
+Nunavut Public health strategies Information and education provision Non-pharmaceutical measures to prevent infection Avoiding sources of exposure (e.g., reducing contact with infectious birds, animals, or environments) Using personal protective equipment (e.g., masks, gloves) Washing hands Following safe food handling procedures and recommended cooking temperatures Surveillance and reporting As of 2 May 2024 the health programs section of the Nunavut government website produced an updated visual fact sheet about preventing the spread of avian influenza in wild birds.
+Although the text on the webpage references 2022, the information on the fact sheet was updated in 2024.
+The fact sheet is a plain language summary of transmissibility and preventative measures.
+The sheet specifies that the risk of transmissibility to humans is low.
+It is safe to consume fully cooked waterfowl meat and eggs.
+Preventative measures include cooking well (cooking temperatures are provided), wearing gloves, washing hands, disinfecting equipment, and washing or changing clothing to avoid contamination.
+Hunters and bird handlers are the only groups specifically mentioned.
+Fact sheet encourages northern residents in general to be aware of birds with HPAI, particularly during the spring migration.
+In addition to the general information and protective methods, the fact sheet provides contact information to regional environment health offices and encourages citizens to report suspected cases to their local wildlife office.